Non-abelian Hodge correspondence over singular K\"ahler spaces: Fundamental materials

 \subsection{Orbifold Chern classes}

-We refer to \cite[Section 2]{ou25} for a concise introduction of the definition of orbifold Chern classes via partial modifications \cite{KO25}.
-A compact complex klt space has only quotient singularities in codimension 2 (cf. \cite[Lemma 5.8]{GK20}) and so admits a partial orbifold modification by \cite{KO25}, which allows us to define the orbifold first and second Chern classes as below.
+We refer to \cite[Section 2]{ou25} for a concise introduction to the definition of orbifold Chern classes via orbifold modifications \cite{KO25}.
+A compact complex klt space $X$ has only quotient singularities in codimension $2$ (cf. \cite[Lemma 5.8]{GK20}) and therefore admits an orbifold modification by \cite{KO25}, i.e., there exists a bimeromorphic map $f:Y\rightarrow X$ from a complex space with only quotient singularities to $X$ such that the indeterminacy locus of $f^{-1}$ has codimension at least $3$.
+This allows us to define the orbifold first and second Chern classes as follows.